CJC-1295 / Ipamorelin

 - Potential interaction with diabetes medications.

-Who Should Not Consider CJC-1295 / Ipamorelin
+Who Should NOT Use CJC-1295 / Ipamorelin?

 If you have an active cancer or tumor history: GH and IGF-1 elevation are growth signals.
 While CJC-1295/Ipamorelin produces a more physiological GH pulse than synthetic HGH, the underlying concern is the same: stimulating growth pathways in someone with an active or recent malignancy is not a risk most oncologists would accept.
 This conversation belongs with your oncologist, not your peptide provider.